DioxusLabs/docsite/docs-src/0.6/src/guide/state.md

     }
 }
 ```

+> 📣 GlobalSignals are only global to one app - not the entire program.
+On the server, every app gets its own GlobalSignal.

 We won't need either GlobalSignal or Context for *HotDog*, but it's important to know that these are available to you.